hmc-cs111-fall2016/piconot/evaluation.md

 **On a scale of 1–10 (where 10 is "very difficult"), how difficult was it to map your syntax to the provided API?**
-10. Currently having a bunch of trouble really making it fit with the API.
+Probably around a 7.
+Currently having a bunch of trouble really making it fit with the API.
+We use strings for the states because we take in start and next states as directions rather than numbers.
+Furthermore, we don't ask users for a full set of surroundings for each rule.
+Rather, they only specify if there is a rule that they specifically need.
+For example, while the original syntax would take in something like "N***", specifying each direction's status, ours would be only "Something(N)", which requires us to go through more work to conform to the API.
 ## External DSL

 _Describe each change from your ideal syntax to the syntax you implemented, and